-Next we needed to connect the main horizontal piece and make sure that it is levelled.
+Next, we needed to connect the main horizontal piece and make sure that it is leveled.
 We used metal brackets to make sure that it is firmly secured – after all holding 5 tripods with heads can be quite heavy.

-We than added a second horizontal bar on the bottom just to make sure that the legs of the tripods will not hit the wall accidentally.
+We then added a second horizontal bar on the bottom just to make sure that the legs of the tripods will not hit the wall accidentally.

 Now it was finally time to see how it all works together!

 At the end of the day and for a few hours of work and almost no money we think it turned out very well.
 If you have a few tripods you can easily make your own wall mount tripod holder and make sure that they will be always organized.

 You can check out more LensVid exclusive articles and reviews on the following link.

 Update: We now have a whole new subsection dedicated to tripods for you to check out with new releases and reviews plus lots of info and videos.